swapnil-pathak/minimal-mistakes/_posts/2019-02-01-htb-invite.md

 ![alt]({{ site.url }}{{ site.baseurl }}/assets/images/HTB_images/Invite/make_invite_code/base64_decode.PNG)

 Great!
 So it gave us an extended URL to send a [POST request](https://en.wikipedia.org/wiki/POST_(HTTP)) to.
 Let's do that.
-I will use [CURL](https://curl.haxx.se/docs/httpscripting.html) because like I said I like commandline. ```python curl -XPOST https://www.hackthebox.eu/api/invite/generate``` should do the trick.
+I will use [CURL](https://curl.haxx.se/docs/httpscripting.html) because like I said I like commandline. ```curl -XPOST https://www.hackthebox.eu/api/invite/generate``` should do the trick.

 ![alt]({{ site.url }}{{ site.baseurl }}/assets/images/HTB_images/Invite/base64_invitecode.PNG)

 Success!
 We got the invite code but as you can see its encoded (PS: I have hidden some of it just in case.).
 Let's try using Base64 decoding again.
-Let's do ```python echo "THE CODE HERE" | base64 -d``` and we get ...
+Let's do ```echo "THE CODE HERE" | base64 -d``` and we get ...

 ![alt]({{ site.url }}{{ site.baseurl }}/assets/images/HTB_images/Invite/invitecode.PNG)